ofygel/7kyz-bot/ENVIRONMENT.md

   unfinished flows.
 Disabled by default.
 - `JOBS_NUDGER_INACTIVITY_SECONDS` – Amount of idle time (in seconds) after which the nudger sends a reminder message.
 Defaults to 90 seconds.
+- `JOBS_PAYMENT_FOLLOW_UP_ENABLED` – Turns on the manual payment follow-up job that sends a one-time reminder if payment confirmation is missing.
+Enabled by default.
+- `JOBS_PAYMENT_FOLLOW_UP_CRON` – Cron expression controlling how often the payment follow-up job scans sessions.
+Defaults to `*/5 * * * *` (every five minutes).

+When enabled, the payment follow-up job looks for executor sessions stuck in the `await_payment_manual` state for more than 15 minutes and prompts them to send a receipt or contact support.
+The reminder is sent only once per payment request.

 ## Location and geocoding